About the Department

 Department Goals

-Academic Nature of the Major
+Academic Nature of the Specialization

-Career Opportunities
+Career Opportunities for Graduates

 • Teaching and Academic Research: Teaching family jurisprudence and personal status law, and supervising applied research in universities and research institutes.